The Music of Inner Return: Part 1

 As you can hear, we recorded it with a soprano, but his original intention was for a tenor – a male voice.
 He took the title of the cycle as “Songs of Love and Yearning”, and the texts were presented to him by his long-term male companion Howard Myers.
 In fact, it was Myer’s presentation of these texts that broke a thirty year compositional silence.

 Fürstenthal’s silence would last a bit longer: from 1938 to 1974, he stopped composing altogether as he worked his way up an American ladder, gaining prosperity and success as an accounts auditor, landing as head of the auditing department of the American Navy in San Diego.
-The re-acquaintance and subsequent marriage with his earliest girlfriend from pre-Anschluss Viennese days culminated in a creative explosion, resulting in hundreds of songs and many hours of chamber music.
+The re-acquaintance and subsequent marriage with his earliest girlfriend (and love of his life) from pre-Anschluss Viennese days culminated in a creative explosion, resulting in hundreds of songs and many hours of chamber music.
 Unlike Arlen, Fürstenthal returned to a Vienna in his mind that he couldn’t have known, but envisioned as being perfect before the plague of Nazism.
 Arlen is more torn and remains wedded to his time and place while translocating with texts and musical expression.
 Even his Rilke settings are in English for the reason, as he states, of Rilke not being available in German at the time he was composing in Los Angeles.
 Arlen only set texts in German at the very start of his creative life, immediately after the Anschluss and the arrest and deportation of his father to Buchenwald Concentration Camp.
 He set Eichendorff’s poem Es geht wohl anders – Things Turn out Differently.

 Es geht wohl anders, als du meinst,